beet/mindful-markdown-knowledgebase/README.md

 - Each monthly review is for the *previous* month, so the July monthly review would contain the June log entries
 - The monthly review pages includes a link to create a monthly note page where I set goals for the month which will apppear in weekly notes for that month

-##### Monthly notes
+### Monthly notes

-The monthly notes page is where I set high-level goals for the month, which are aggregated into the yearly notes page.
+The [[README - Monthly notes|monthly notes]] page is where I set high-level goals for the month, which are aggregated into the yearly notes page.

-It shows all scheduled tasks for the month, and aggregates the weekly goals.
+It shows all scheduled tasks for the month, and aggregates the weekly goals into a future log of intentions.

-#### Yearly review
+## Yearly review

-- Can start a new yearly review by inserting the "Logbook template - new yearly review" template into the logbook after starting a new day/month/year as per above
+- Can start a new [[README - Yearly reviews|yearly review]] by inserting the "Logbook template - new yearly review" template into the logbook after starting a new day/month/year as per above
 * Open the link in a new tab, and follow the instructions there
 * It includes a link to create a yearly note, with a section to set goals for the year, and a future log that aggregates goals from the year's monthly notes

-##### Yealy notes
+### Yealy notes

 The yearly notes provide a section to intentionally plan to more more of the things that elicited a positive response from the previous year, and less of the things that were negative.

 It also creates a **future log** that aggregates the goals from the monthly notes for the year.

-### Working with periodic notes

-- [ ] TODO: flesh this out a bit with notes about the calendar, and how the daily/weekly/monthly notes and tasks are tied together

-### Working with tasks
+## Working with tasks

 - [ ] TODO: flesh this out a bit with notes about how to schedule tasks, and how tasks in ad-hoc meeting notes will be picked up automatically